 This will set up

 kubectl access.
 You can try running some command such as

 kubectl cluster-info to verify that cluster communication is setup correctly.

 Then run the full command.
 Here is an example:

-Once the command is finished you can visit the Codefresh Kubernetes dashboard and you will see your Google Cloud cluster already configured.
+Once the command is run, you can visit the Codefresh Kubernetes dashboard and you will see your Google Cloud cluster already configured.

 The full integration is now ready, and you can start running Codefresh pipelines in your own cluster.